ARM-software/progress64/README.md

 "mutex" - mutual exclusion, only one thread at a time can acquire lock.
 "rw" - multiple threads may concurrently acquire lock in reader (shared) mode.
-"queue" - each waiting thread spins on a separate location.
 "fcfs" - first come, first served.
 FCFS locks can be considered fair.
+"queue" - each waiting thread spins on a separate location.
+Queue locks generally scale better with high lock contention.
+"sleep" - waiting thread will sleep after spinning has timed out.

 Requirements
 ----